frontacles/frontacles/README.md

 const { username, hostname } = new Email('someone@domain.tld')
 ```

-An `Email` object is converted to a string when used along another string, or when directly using `toString`.
+An `Email` object is converted to a string when used along another string, or by directly calling `toString`.

 ```js
 console.log(`email: ${email}`) // 'email: someone@newdomain.tld'